pojntfx/networked-linux-memsync/docs/notes.md

 - Comparing mount vs. migration API performance
   - It is interesting to look at how the migration API performs compared to the single-phase mount API
   - The mounts API should have a shorter total latency, but a higher "downtime" since it needs to initialize the device first
-- Comparing it to regionFS, An existing remote memory system
+- Comparing it to RegionFS, An existing remote memory system
-  - A similar approach was made in RegionFS (reference atc18-aguilera)
+  - A similar approach was made in RegionFS[@aguilera2018remoteregions]
   - RegionFS is implemented as a kernel module, but it is functionally similar to how this API exposes a NBD device for memory interaction
   - In RegionFS, the regions file system is mounted to a path, which then exposes regions as virtual files
   - Instead of using a custom configuration (such as configuring the amount of pushers to make a mount read-only), such an approach makes it possible to use `chmod` on the virtual file for a memory region to set permissions
   - By using standard utilities like `open` and `chmod`, this API usable from different programming languages with ease
+  - Unlike the managed mounts API however, the system proposed in Remote Regions is mostly intended for private usecases with a limited amount of hosts and in LAN, with low-RTT connections
+  - It is also not designed to be used for a potential migration scenarios, which the modular approach of r3map allows for
+  - While Remote Regions' file system approach does allow for authorization based on permissions, it doesn't specify how authentication could work
+  - In terms of the wire protocol, Remote Regions also seems to target mostly LAN with protocols like RDMA comm modules, while r3map targets mostly WAN with a pluggable transport protocol interface
 - Issues with the implementation
   - While the managed mounts API mostly works, there are some issues with it being implemented in Go
   - This is mostly due to deadlocking issues; if the GC tries to release memory, it has to stop the world